 A vintage trunk offers character in a way that a new or modern piece just can’t.
 Plus there’s the added bonus of storage.
 Just remember that while they can be great for putting your feet up, vintage trunks sometimes have curved lids so you can’t always place things down on them.
 If you opt for one of these pieces make sure you also have side tables nearby.

 If you want more of an eclectic vibe for a coffee table, consider a stack of antique suitcases.
 Stacking suitcases can be done quite easily.
 Find two or three sturdy cases to stack to the desired height of your coffee table.
 They can either be all the exact same size or in diminishing sizes so the one is on the bottom, the smallest on top.
 Attach them in a multitude of ways, from screwing, gluing, or using hook-and-loop tape to bond them together.
 Add bun feet on the bottom for extra style and height if needed.

 04 of 07

 Garden stools are cute and trendy and a lot of people have been using them instead of coffee tables for the last few years.
-They don’t offer quite the same impact as a coffee table, but the advantage is their versatility as they can be used outdoors as well as in.
+They don’t offer quite the same surface space as a coffee table, but the advantage is their pretty designs and versatility as they can be used outdoors as well as indoors.
 If you decide to use garden stools as a coffee table alternative make sure to use two, as one will likely be too small to fill the space and it will look a bit lost.Continue to 5 of 7 below.

 05 of 07